exclaimgames/exclaimgames.github.io/_pages/games.md

     excerpt: "**1-4 players**, **15-30 mins** <br> Make your mark in the graffiti world, developing your style and technique while avoiding the authorities."
 ---

-### Games in development

-Below you'll find a few of our prototypes.
+### Our game prototypes

-They all have working game mechanics which have been thoroughly playtested.
+The games below all have working game mechanics which have been thoroughly playtested.
 What they need now are collaborators who can help us add the finishing touches to the gameplay, narrative and aesthetics.

 Seen something you like?
 Got some of your own ideas you'd like to discuss?